expo/expo/docs/pages/versions/unversioned/sdk/notifications.md

 }
 ```

-Rendering the application only once we know whether the application was opened as an effect of interacting with a notification (rendering `null` is a good way to keep the splash screen present only if you have `expo-splash-screen` integrated)
+Rendering the application _only_ once we know whether the application was opened as an effect of interacting with a notification (rendering `null` is a good way to keep the splash screen present only if you have `expo-splash-screen` integrated):

 ```tsx
 import * as Notifications from 'expo-notifications';